Cake antipattern

 with UserRepositoryComponentImpl

-Within SomeController we declare self-type, that ensures, that its instantiable implementation will have userRepository method.
-So by adding the mixin we provide the implementation and, so we ensure that dependency is injected at the compile time.
-Without runtime reflection, with type-safety, no additional configurations or libraries.
+Within SomeController we declare a self-type that ensures its instantiable implementation will have the userRepository method.
+By adding the mixin, we provide the implementation and thus ensure that the dependency is injected at compile time.
+This works without runtime reflection, with type safety, and requires no additional configuration or libraries.

-Each such component could be a layer of our application (business logic layer, the infrastructure layer, etc), that someone compared to the layers of the cake.
-So, by creating your application such way you are effectively baking a cake.
-Thus cake pattern.
+Each such component could be a layer of our application (business logic layer, the infrastructure layer, etc), which someone compared to the layers of a cake.
+So, by creating your application in such a way you are effectively baking a cake.
+Thus, the cake pattern.

 Now… why is that a problem?